-Corporate Solutions is in a period of transition with plans to shift to a structure with five service areas of Finance, Human Resources, Digital, Customer Services, Legal & Governance and Business Services.
+In the year Corporate Solutions went through a period of transition to shift to a structure with six service areas of Finance, Human Resources, Digital, Customer Services, Legal & Governance and Corporate Resources.
 Building on our nine drivers for change, Corporate Solutions has a particular focus on the key elements of the route map that encompass the delivery and acceleration of the Capital Programme, delivering digital first and remote working.